Venthe/gitea-helm-chart/README.md

         ...
 ```

-⚠ Some options are just flags and therefore don't any values.
+⚠️ Some options are just flags and therefore don't have any values.
 If they
-are defined in `gitea.ldap` configuration, they will be passed to the Gitea cli
+are defined in `gitea.ldap` configuration, they will be passed to the Gitea CLI
 without any value.
 Affected options:

 - notActive